-The TLC has recently entered into a partnership with Kingborough Council to deliver a private land conservation program within its municipality.
-The Council has been accumulating financial offsets in an Environmental Fund and these will be used to establish Conservation Covenants on private land.
+The TLC has recently partnered with Kingborough Council and delivered a private land conservation program within its municipality.
+The Council has been accumulating financial offsets in an Environmental Fund and these have been used to establish Conservation Covenants on private land.

 Landholders who place their vegetation under covenant as part of the program will receive stewardship payments from the Environmental Fund to manage the covenanted vegetation.
 The payments will cover the costs of management activities such as weed control, fencing and revegetation.
 The project is targeting the protection of threatened vegetation communities and threatened species habitat.
 This includes habitat for the endangered swift parrot and forty-spotted pardalote and threatened vegetation communities, especially black peppermint forests, which are under threat from land clearance.

 For more information visit the Kingborough Council website.